Corporate responsibility plan

 Employees

 Since the Investment Corporation is prohibited from hiring employees under the provisions of the Investment Trust Act, there are no employees housed under the Investment Corporation.
 The management of the Investment Corporation is entrusted to the employees of LaSalle REIT Advisors (LRA), the asset management company.
-Please refer to the LRA’s website for employee initiatives.
+Please refer to this employee initiatives.